-Piano lessons are available starting at age five, occasionally younger if a child is very interested.
+Piano lessons are generally not recommended until age 7, occasionally younger if a child is very interested.
 For younger children, lessons are 30 minutes.
-When the kids demonstrate readiness skills, we transition to a 45 minute lesson so that we have more time to include improvisation, music theory and songwriting.
+When the kids demonstrate readiness skills, I always like to transition to 45 minute lessons so that we had more time to include improvisation, music theory and songwriting.

-I have experience teaching kids with and without special needs and really enjoy both.
-We have a piano recital every nine to twelve months at an assisted living facility where we can enrich others lives while we play!
+I have experience teaching kids with and without special needs and really enjoyed both.
+We held a piano recital every nine to twelve months at an assisted living facility where we could enrich others lives while we play!

 Learning to play the piano is an extremely valuable experience for improving fine motor skills, strength and coordination.
 Developing the ability to read music or an adapted form of music notation while simultaneously moving the fingers and hearing an auditory signal is highly effective for improving perceptual motor integration.
 Plus, it's just plain fun and develops a valuable leisure skill.